JupyterPER/Open-Education-Science/README.md

 ## Related materials

-The [`misc`](misc) folder contains our previously published papers related to the Jupyter in PER project.
+The [`misc`](misc) folder contains other materials and our previously published papers related to the Jupyter in PER project.

 ## Acknowledgements